Short description of Individual Emission Rights for Flying (IERF)

 Check at the airport

-At the airport on the day of departure, it must be checked whether tickets of passengers from the country/countries with IERFs have the necessary code printed on it.
+At the airport on the day of departure, it must be checked whether tickets of passengers from the country/countries with IERFs have the necessary (QR)code printed on it.

 Complications